Standing Up for Social Security & Medicare

 Preventing Fraud and Abuse

 In an effort to rein in the costs of federal health care programs, I helped pass legislation to crack down on fraudulent Medicare claims by requiring Medicare to use predictive modeling technology (like credit card companies use to detect fraud) to stop unlawful Medicare payments before taxpayer funds are spent.
-I am a cosponsor of the Medicare and Medicaid Fighting Fraud and Abuse to Save Taxpayers' Dollars Act (the Medicare and Medicaid FAST Act) to take steps to reduce waste, fraud, and abuse in Medicare and Medicaid.
+I have cosponsored the Medicare and Medicaid Fighting Fraud and Abuse to Save Taxpayers' Dollars Act (the Medicare and Medicaid FAST Act) to take steps to reduce waste, fraud, and abuse in Medicare and Medicaid.
 I have also requested Government Accountability Office audits of several key programs to analyze and identify potential fraudulent or abusive activity.

 I am a founding member of the Senate’s Defend Social Security Caucus.
 This group is standing strong to protect seniors and Social Security from Wall Street’s privatization efforts and other proposals to cut benefits.